 - The line voltage to the unit should be supplied from a dedicated branch circuit containing the correct fuse or circuit breaker for the unit. - An electrical disconnect must be located within sight of and readily accessible to the unit.
 This switch shall be capable of electrically de-energizing the outdoor unit.
 See unit data label for proper incoming field wiring.
-Any other wiring methods must be acceptable to authority having jurisdiction. - Use only copper wire for the line voltage power supply to this unit as shown in Table 2.
+Any other wiring methods must be acceptable to authority having jurisdiction. - Use only copper wire for the line voltage power supply to this unit (Table 2).
 Use proper code agency listed conduit and a conduit connector for connecting the supply wires to the unit.
 Use of rain tight conduit is recommended. - Provide power supply for the unit in accordance with the unit wiring diagram and the unit rating plate. - Overcurrent protection must be provided at the branch circuit distribution panel and sized as shown on the unit rating label and according to applicable local codes.
-See Table 11 (or the unit rating plate) for minimum circuit ampacity and maximum overcurrent protection limits.
+See Table 11 (or the unit rating plate) for minimum circuit ampacity and maximum overcurrent protection limits. - A wiring diagram is located on the inside cover of the control access panel of the outdoor unit.
+The installer should become familiar with the wiring diagram before making any electrical connections to the outdoor unit.
+See Figures 11 & 12. - Units are shipped from the factory wired for 240 volt transformer operation.
+For 208V operation, remove the lead from the transformer terminal marked 240V and connect it to the terminal marked 208V. - Connect the line-voltage leads to the terminals on the contactor inside the control compartment.